ohmlaws/ohmlaws.github.io/_tutorials/2025-10-19-how-to-add-second-home-page.md

 ---

-Final Notes
+> Final Notes

-You can repeat this process to create multiple collections (e.g., _projects, _news, _case-studies, etc.).
+> You can repeat this process to create multiple collections (e.g.` _projects`, `_news`, `_case-studies`, etc.).

-Make sure your layout file, collection folder, and collection name all match exactly.
+> Make sure your layout file, collection folder, and collection name all match exactly.

-Each collection may have its own layout, allowing you to customize appearance, metadata or ordering separately.
+> Each collection may have its own layout, allowing you to customize appearance, metadata or ordering separately.
+{: .prompt-info }

 ---